Skip to content

 Renovating a Brickwork Fireplace

 The problem that you’ll find with older brickwork fireplaces is the steel lintel bar may corrode over time.
-It’s the number one reason why that lovely brick arch, or soldier course over the opening has sagged.
+It’s the number one reason why that brick arch, or soldier course over the opening has sagged.

-Very often there’s a more robust lintel overhead, behind the facing brickwork, providing the main support, but always check before you begin dismantling anything!
+Very often there’s a more robust lintel overhead, behind the facing brickwork, providing the main support, but always check before you begin dismantling anything.

 A steel lintel bar sits discreetly behind the brickwork and extends at each end into the mortar joint on either side.